waggle-sensor/beehive-server/publishing-tools/README.md

 In addition to the main pipeline tools, the following utilities are included for debugging or more efficiently interfacing with other components:

+* `compile-digests`: Takes datasets tree of the form `node/date.csv.gz`, digest build directory and a list of projects and compiles a complete project digest.
+See program help for more information.

 * `published-dates`: Takes project metadata and prints all commissioned nodes / dates pairs up to and including today.
 May be useful for debugging or efficiently selecting datasets for a digest.